J0hn8uff3r/FTP-Saved-Password-Stealer/README.md

 *************TODO*************

-Add WiFi pass regedit stealer
+Add WiFi Passwords Stealer

+And more...